David-Jianguang-Ran/HTTP-exercise/README.md

 # PA2 - HTTP Server

-## what is the in make file?
+## what is in the makefile?

 - do `make server` to compile server executable.
-The finished binary will be in ./executables the default document root is in ./executables/www
+The finished binary will be at ./executables/server the default document root is ./executables/www
 - there are some non-automated unit tests, do `make tests` to compile them.
 - there are some small scale experiments I used to learn about the behaviour HTTP. do `make tests` to compile them.